jonpea/toolbox-v2/README.md

 ### Installation

-The toolbox has been developed on Windows: If you are interested in another platform, please do make contct.
+The toolbox has been developed on Windows: If you are interested in another platform, please do make contact.

 1. Clone the source repository.
 ```matlab